michelin/API-360/README.md

 API 360° is a creative, educative workshop concept which aims to build and test the API awareness.
 Targeting technical and non-technical profiles, it can help understanding API concepts and erasing fake-beliefs around APIs.
 API 360° enables to highligh the links between these API concepts.

 This workshop is collaborative & entertaining.
+It will elvove through time: cards and distributions will be added

 **Ideal number of attendees: 4 to 8**
 **Format: on site or remotely with a digital workplace (Mural, Miro, Draft.io, etc.)**